A guide to Gord Downie's Canadian tuxedo

 The Tragically Hip frontman has made double denim his own through a number of personal adornments.

-No one has done more for the denim-on-denim look in recent months than Gord Downie, the Tragically Hip frontman who has accepted accolade after accolade in his monochromatic attire.
+No one has done more for the denim-on-denim look than Gord Downie, the Tragically Hip frontman who has accepted accolade after accolade in his monochromatic attire.
 Whether it was the Assembly of First Nations blanket ceremony, where he was given the name, "Man who walks among the stars," or his recent appointment to the Order of Canada, Downie has adopted a look so beloved that it's affectionately referred to as the Canadian tuxedo.